AdobeDocs/commerce-contributor/src/pages/community/organizer-handbook.md

 ---
-group: community
-title: Contribution Day Organizer's Handbook
+title: Contribution Day Organizer's Handbook | Commerce Contributor
-redirect_from:
-  - /community/resources/contribution-day-organizer-handbook.html
+description: Use this as a guide for organizing a successful Contribution Day event.
 ---

+# Contribution Day organizer's handbook

 Thank you for taking the time to organize a Magento Contribution Day!
 This handbook aims to answer any questions you have on the matter, but if you still have questions feel free to email the Community Engineering team: `engcom@adobe.com`.